SumoLogic/sumologic-documentation/docs/integrations/microsoft-azure/opentelemetry/active-directory-json-opentelemetry.md

 ## Collection Configuration and App Installation

+{@import ../../../reuse/opentelemetry/config-app-install.md}

 As part of the setting up the collection process and app installation, you can select the App from App Catalog and click on Install App.
 Please follow the steps below:

 ### Step 1: Set up Collector

-If you want to use an existing OpenTelemetry Collector then this step can be skipped by selecting the option of using an existing Collector.

-If you want to create a new Collector please select **Add a new Collector** option.

-This will generate a command which can be executed in the windows machine which needs to get monitored.
-Once executed it will install the Sumo Logic OpenTelemetry Collector agent.
+{@import ../../../reuse/opentelemetry/set-up-collector.md}

 <img src={useBaseUrl('https://sumologic-app-data-v2.s3.amazonaws.com/dashboards/Active-Directory-OpenTelemetry/Active-Directory-Collector.png')} alt="Collector" />

 ### Step 2: Configure Integration

-In this step, we will be configuring the yaml required for Active Directory Collection.
+In this step, we will configure the yaml required for Active Directory Collection.

-You can add any custom fields which you want to tag along with the data ingested in sumo.
+You can add any custom fields which you want to tag along with the data ingested in Sumo.

 Click on the **Download YAML File** button to get the yaml file.